 You may have other elements you want to include, such as photo galleries, a blog section, or an online portal for current students and faculty.
 Whatever your needs, drawing up a comprehensive sitemap will allow you to create a design that best suits the content you want to include.

 Developing Web Design Templates for Your School’s Site

 In the process of following these steps, your team will likely have already developed quite a clear idea of what your site should look like by the time you are ready to enter the actual design phase.
-At this point, web designers will work within the brief given to them to create series of ‘wireframes’ for different kinds of pages that need to be included on the site.
+At this point, web designers will work within the brief given to them to create a series of ‘wireframes’ for different kinds of pages that need to be included on the site.
 These are essentially blueprints of the pages, which layout all the different elements each one will need to include, such as headers and footers, body text, images, menus, and any in-page navigation buttons.

 These will often be elaborated into mock-up templates which show what a finished page might look like.
 In order to serve modern web users, it’s important to create a responsive design, and include templates for both mobile and desktop.

 Example: Bucks New University use responsive design for their website.
 That way, students can find what they need on the school’s site no matter the device they use.